WebGoat/WebGoat/platformQuickStarts/GCP/GKE-Docker/README.md

 ```

+The command creates a  similar cluster with more of the options set explicitly.

 ## Set up Kubectl

-Using either Google Cloud Shell or other commandline gcloud SDK environment you need to set-up 'kubectl'
+Using the commandline gcloud SDK environment you need to set-up 'kubectl'

 If you have not already installed 'Kubectl' you can do so with the following command using `gcloud`
 - `gcloud components install kubectl`